SixArm/topics/topics/binary-heap/index.md

-# binary heap
+# Binary heap

 A binary heap data structure is a specialized tree that is efficient for maintaining a dynamically changing collection of elements with efficient insertion, deletion, and retrieval of the minimum element or maximum element.

-A binary heap is commonly used for implementing priority queues and serves as a fundamental component in various other algorithms, including heapsort.
+A binary heap is commonly used for implementing priority queues, and is a component in other algorithms, including heapsort.

-Key characteristics and operations…
+Key aspects…

 Heap Property: